docker/docs/content/desktop/install/windows-install.md

 {{< tab name="WSL 2 backend" >}}

 - WSL version 1.1.3.0 or later.
 - Windows 11 64-bit: Home or Pro version 21H2 or higher, or Enterprise or Education version 21H2 or higher.
+Home and Education editions support only Linux containers.
+Pro and Enterprise editions support Windows containers and Linux containers.
 - Windows 10 64-bit: Home or Pro 21H2 (build 19044) or higher, or Enterprise or Education 21H2 (build 19044) or higher.
+Home and Education editions support only Linux containers.
+Pro and Enterprise editions support Windows containers and Linux containers.
 - Turn on the WSL 2 feature on Windows.
 For detailed instructions, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 - The following hardware prerequisites are required to successfully run